emmprokak/Gtk-Citation-Program/README.md

 !!!Beware that this program is currently running only on Linux (Gnome, Kde, Xfce and Pantheon have been tested).
 A Windows version will probably come in the future.!!!

-For Linux: Just download the zip file, extract it and run the citation_program.py module:
+For Linux: Just download the zip file, extract it and run the citation_program.py module from terminal with:

   -python3 citation_program.py